 Delegate the task of ticket sales to more than one person.
 It is far easier for 20 people to each sell 10 tickets than it is for 1 person to sell 200 tickets.
 Hold each of these 20 people responsible for the sale of their allotment of tickets.

 Bottom Line: This is usually your primary source of revenue and the financial success of your event depends on meeting your goal of tickets sold.

 Find at least one table sponsor for each casino table being used and the sponsored amount should generally at least cover the table cost.
 Encourage your sponsors to provide “gag” gifts that promote their business to be distributed at “their” table.
-For example – a blackjack table sponsored by a dentist could give away a free toothbrush (with the sponsor’s name imprinted) for each blackjack that is dealt.
+For example – a poker table sponsored by a dentist could give away a free toothbrush (with the sponsor’s name imprinted) for each 3 of a kind that is dealt.
 Or, the dealer could be dressed in the sponsor uniform.
 Make your sponsors feel as though they are getting value for their donation and not only are they more likely to attend the event, getting a similar sponsorship the next year

 will be much easier.

 Bottom Line: Table sponsorship should cover at least the entire rental cost of the casino equipment and staff.